clolsonus/VirtualChoir/README.md

 # Installation

+For now, these scripts require a python distribution to already be found on your system.
+If you don't have python already, you may find 'anaconda' a nice option.
+Make sure you install python3 (not 2.)

-These scripts depend on some libraries that are not normally found in a standard python distribution.
+These scripts depend on a few libraries that are not normally found in a standard python distribution.
 These extra libraries can easily be installed with "pip".
-For those with opinions about how to manage they python dependencies, maybe your linux distribution already has some of these libraries packaged, or maybe your python system (i.e. conda) has some of these available already.
+For those with opinions about how to manage python dependencies, maybe your linux distribution already has some of these libraries packaged, or maybe your python system (i.e. conda) has some of these available already.
 It may be worth checking both of those first and then using pip if no pre-packaged libraries are found.

 When I do this sort of thing, I run the script, see what package import fails, install it, repeat ..., eventually I have all the